 - Refrigerant leak: AC units recycle refrigerant, so it shouldn’t run low.
 Low refrigerant is a sign of a leak somewhere.
 Only a professional can pinpoint the leak, fix it, and recharge the system to the appropriate concentration.

 - Dirty evaporator coil: If dirt builds up on the coil, air can’t get to it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

 The next time your AC freezes up, contact the NATE-certified pros at R & M Climate Control Service Experts to repair the issue.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re certain we can get things operating again fast.
-Contact us at 865-229-6176 to get air conditioning repair in Knoxville with us today.
+Contact us at 865-229-6176 to book air conditioning repair in Knoxville with us today.